-In 1993, the Anaversa case was discussed in the Deputies Chamber (at state level but also at federal level).
+, In 1993, the Anaversa case was discussed in the Deputies Chamber (at state level but also at federal level).
 It was decided that the Environmental, Humans Rights and Health Commissions would study the case.
 However this never happened because the Ministries of Environment and Health did not send the case information and documents to the respective Commissions.
 In May 1995, the Special Fiscal Authority initiated a process against a number of public servants (involved in the authorisation of the plant and other issues) for the crime of incorrect management and fraudulent use of public funds.
 But the resolution was negative: they were found not guilty.
 In July 1996, a complaint was presented to the Inter-American Human Rights Commission (CIDH) but it was not followed up because the national legal remedy was not exhausted.
 The Commission sent the information to the Mexican government, who in a preliminary report, denied that any relationship between the illnesses of the people in Cordoba and the Anaversa accident existed.
 In October 1997, the Mexican government sent comments to the CIDH saying that actions taken would depend on the results of dioxin risk level studies.
 In May 1999 the CIDH announced that since the reasons that gave origin to the petition no longer existed, the records had been closed.
-Subsequent Anaversa never took responsibility for the environmental damages and behaviour of health damages caused to the population and to its own workers. company The company lost the land because of pressure by the citizens and not because of any government action.
+Subsequent behaviour of company Anaversa never took responsibility for the environmental damages and health damages caused to the population and to its own workers.
+The company lost the land because of pressure by the citizens and not because of any government action.
 Legal outcome The authorities have rejected all attempts to bring legal proceedings against the company.
 Currently non-governmental groups are working on a new lawsuit against the company and the Mexican government.
-Final Greenpeace This is a very clear example of how dirty industries fail to find the right statement balance between health and the environment.
+Final Greenpeace statement This is a very clear example of how dirty industries fail to find the right balance between health and the environment.
 This case shows the disorganisation and lack of information within the community, the fault of the company for not providing the necessary information and of the government for not making it compulsory for the company to provide it.
 The people affected by these types of accidents are usually poor people, economically, socially and politically disadvantaged, who typically cannot afford health care.
 Industries take advantage of this, because they know they are stronger.
 In Anaversa the people are still suffering whilst no measures have been taken against the government or the company.
 On the contrary, Anaversa is still working in other locations across the country.
-The
+The accident occurred over 11 years ago and Anaversa and the Mexican government have not been made responsible for their actions.